dinosauria123/Koko/INSTALL.md

     make

 This will build a version of Koko without debugging information.
-The executable file is called 'koko'.Debugging information is included in the executable file when make is called as follows:
+The executable file is called 'koko-cli'.Debugging information is included in the executable file when make is called as follows:

     make DEBUG=true